 Apply the handbrakes and ensure that the transmission of both vehicles is set in neutral ('P' or Park for vehicles with automatic transmission).

-Turn off the starter switch and ALL electrical equipment of BOTH vehicles, then follow the instructions specific to petrol or diesel engine models on the pages that follow.
+Turn off the starter switch and ALL electrical equipment of BOTH vehicles, then follow the instructions on the page that follows.